 A unique aspect of the Dolphin Gas Project is that Dolphin Energy is involved in the three key stages of the production chain - upstream, midstream and downstream.

 Dolphin Energy’s Upstream activities are focused mainly at Ras Laffan Industrial City.
-Here, the company’s gas processing and compression plant receives gas from Qatar’s North Field and strips valuable by-products before the lean gas is transported to Abu Dhabi, UAE.
+Here, the company’s gas processing and compression facilities receive and process gas from Qatar’s North Field.

 Two 36-inch sealines connect Dolphin Energy's two production platforms to the gas processing plant at Ras Laffan Industrial City.
-The sealines rest in relatively shallow water (30-40 meters) and transport up to 2.6 billion standard cubic feet per day of raw gas to Ras Laffan.
+The sealines rest in relatively shallow water (30-40 meters) and transport up to 2.6 billion standard cubic feet per day of raw gas to the Ras Laffan plant.

 Twin subsea umbilical lines are used for telecoms, chemicals and data transmission between the platforms and the plant.
-This helps to facilitate platform control and operations from the onshore central control room.
+This helps to operate the platforms remotrely from the onshore central control room at the plant.

 GAS PROCESSING PLANT